openbsd/src/gnu/llvm/llvm/docs/LangRef.rst

 This function implements IEEE-754 operation ``roundToIntegralTiesToEven``.
-It also behaves in the same way as C standard function ``roundeven`` and can signal the invalid operation exception for a SNAN operand.
+It also behaves in the same way as C standard function ``roundeven`` and can signal the invalid operation exception for a SNAN argument.

 '``llvm.experimental.constrained.lround``' Intrinsic